 Two-step pattern

-- Prepare — Call the appropriate “get payload” or “init” endpoint (e.g. get deposit payload, initiate withdrawal).
-For passkey, they sign the payload in your app.
+- Request body — Call the appropriate “get payload” or “init” endpoint (e.g. get deposit payload, initiate withdrawal).
+For passkey, the user signs the returned payload in your app.

-- Submit — Call the submit endpoint with the signed payload.
+- Submit signed transaction — Call the submit endpoint with the signed payload.
 Byzantine then broadcasts and executes the transaction (or, for fiat deposits, waits for funds and then executes).